Can End-to-End Encryption in Facebook Messenger be Trusted?

 Military Grade End-to-End Encryption by Default

 At Adeya, we are concerned that with many organizations using Facebook Messenger, unnecessary risks are being taken.
-If you have employees working remotely using the platform to communicate and collaborate, there is a real risk due to not using end-to-end encryption that data is not as secure as it should be.
+If you have employees working remotely using the platform to communicate and collaborate, there is a real risk to data protection and privacy due to not using end-to-end encryption that data is not as secure as it should be.
 That’s why we have spent many years developing and working alongside our clients globally helping them to take advantage of the highest levels of protection we offer.
-Using AES-256 end-to-end encryption, you can fully implement our platform to share files, communicate securely via messaging, voice and video calls, as well as help your teams easily collaborate.
+Using AES-256 end-to-end encryption, you can fully implement our platform to share files, communicate securely via messaging, voice and secure video conferencing, as well as help your teams easily collaborate.

 Get in touch and find out how our approach to securing your data and privacy leaves no room for risks, with default end-to-end encryption implemented from day one.
 Book a Demo today.